 The Nebular Hypothesis is well accepted regarding the source of the material, the Gravitational Instability Model explains the "clumping" of mass necessary to get things started and the Core Accretion Model is a good explanation of how planets grow larger than Rocky Planets (e.g., Giant Planets).

-Core Accretion assumes a certain Metallicity (Z), and suggests more planets around stars with higher metallicity.
-Such a tendency can be tested by survey.
-This is colloquially known as Cold Start, because is is thought that it would leave significantly less heat in the planet than gravitational instability, which is thus known as Hot Start, and it is thought to affect the subsequent composition of the planet, which in turn, can be used to determine the planet's formation pattern.
+Core Accretion assumes a certain Metallicity, and suggests more planets around stars with higher metallicity.
+Such a tendency can be tested by Survey.
+This is colloquially known as Cold Start, because it is thought that it would leave significantly less heat in the planet than gravitational instability, which is thus known as Hot Start, and it is thought to affect the subsequent composition of the planet, which in turn, can be used to determine the planet's formation pattern.